riefer02/wordpress-cms/plugins/google-analytics-for-wordpress/readme.txt

 - New: With our new Exclude from Tracking Feature admins can now exclude any page or post from tracking.
 - Fixed: We fixed the local gtag.js where it didn’t work with only the GAv4 connection.
 - Fixed: We fixed the messages in the plugin settings based on the Media Addon activation status.
-- Tweek: We categorized and enhanced the plugin notifications.
+- Tweak: We categorized and enhanced the plugin notifications.
 - Fixed: We fixed Javascript errors when the CookieBot plugin is active and the Forms addon is not.
 - Fixed: We fixed UTM parameters in tracking links.
 - Fixed: We remove the type attribute from the script tag if the current theme supports html5.